jamesabel/pressenter2exit/readme.md

 # pressenter2exit (Press Enter To Exit) #

-pressenter2exit ("Press Enter To Exit") facilitates long-running CLI programs to exit in clean and controlled way.
+pressenter2exit ("Press Enter To Exit") facilitates long-running CLI or GUI programs to exit in clean and controlled way.

 # The Problem #

-Long running CLI (command line interface) programs can be useful, but there is often a need to exit them in a clean manner (as opposed to, for example, pressing ctrl-c).
+Long running programs can be useful, but there is often a need to exit them in a clean manner (as opposed to, for example, pressing ctrl-c).

 ## Examples ##